clovisphere/docker-php/README.md

 There's a `.devops/` folder that contains `nginx` configs.

-2. To bring to live your setup :stars: :sunrise: :rocket:
+2. To bring to life your setup :stars: :sunrise: :rocket:

 ```bash
 $ docker-compose up --build